theiotproject/keybox-mobile/README.md

 > ### `AuthContext.js`
 >
 > #### *Description*
-> > Provides user status throughout Application
+> > Provides user status throughout Application ( if user exists -> if user is logged in) to prevent accessing screens that should be availible only to logged in users.
 >
 >   <br/>